Sean Purdy – Rescue Dog Whisperer and Behavioural Specialist

 The resident professional of one dog training is Sean Purdy.

 Even though he may try to blend into the pack of pups with his beard, this should not distract you from the wealth of experience he is carrying.
-He is a well-known dog behavioural therapist on top of being a dog trainer.
+He is a well-known rescue dog behaviourist, trainer and author of Rescue Dog To Super Dog

-Want to know more about how your pup can be winner of the most behaved trophy?
+Want to know more about how your dog can be winner of the most behaved trophy?
 Contact us or come visit us now!